 Lassonde Industries Inc. is incorporated under the Canada Business Corporations Act and is listed on the Toronto Stock Exchange.
-The head office is located at 755 Principale Street in Rougemont, Quebec, Canada.
+The head office is located at 755 Principale Street in Rougemont, Québec, Canada.

-Lassonde Industries Inc. and its subsidiaries (collectively, "the Company") develop, manufacture and market a wide range of ready-to-drink juices and drinks as well as frozen juice concentrates in North America.
-The Company is one of the two largest producers of store brand shelf-stable fruit juices and drinks in the United States and a major producer of cranberry sauces.
+Lassonde Industries Inc. and its subsidiaries (collectively, "the Company") develop, manufacture and market a wide range of ready-to-drink juices and drinks as well as fruit-based snacks, in the form of bars and bites, and frozen juice concentrates in North America.
+The Company is the largest producer of fruit juices and drinks in Canada and one of the two largest producers of store brand shelf-stable fruit juices and drinks in the United States.
+It is also a major producer of cranberry sauces.
 Furthermore, the Company develops, manufactures and markets specialty food products such as fondue broths and sauces as well as pasta sauces.
-In addition, it imports selected wines from several countries of origin for packaging and marketing purposes.
-It also produces apple cider and cider-based beverages.
+In addition, it produces apple cider and cider-based beverages and imports selected wines from several countries of origin for packaging and marketing purposes.